pervouchine/maptools/README.md

 	./transf -dir human_genome/file.fa -dbx hg19.dbx -idx hg19.idx -uncompress
 	Creates human_genome/* from hg19.dbx and hg19.idx

-getsegm
-	This utility does sequence retrieval from the 4-bit repository (see transf) given the input file of intervals
+getsegm: this utility does sequence retrieval from the 4-bit repository (see transf) given the input file of intervals

 	./getsegm -in <file> -dbx <file> -idx <file> -out <file> [-limit <length>] [-margins <margin1> <margin2>] [-quiet] -in BED file (NOTE: although the columns are as in BED file, the coordinate system is 1-based!)